Roommates + Landlords

 What are my rights as a renter?

 In fact, Fishman says landlords will use pretexts other than a housing court case to deny an apartment to someone and avoid violating the law.
-“As a result, these tenants cannot show that they’ve been damaged by an inaccurate credit report and therefore cannot sue under the Federal Fair Credit Reporting Act,” he says.
+“As a result, these tenants cannot show that they’ve been damaged by an inaccurate credit report and therefore cannot sue under the Federal Fair Credit Reporting Act,” he explains.

 What information can NY landlords ask for?

-Most NYC landlords require a photo ID, your last two pay stubs, three months of bank statements, and two years of tax returns, as well as a letter of employment on employer letterhead stating your job title, length of employment, salary, and any expected bonus.
+Most NYC landlords require a photo ID, your last two pay stubs, three months of bank statements, and two years of tax returns, as well as a letter of employment on company letterhead stating your job title, length of employment, salary, and any expected bonus.
 If you are self-employed, you’ll need a letter from your accountant, proof of any other funds like stocks or bonds, a reference letter from a previous landlord if applicable, and contact information for prior landlords.
 You may also need personal or business reference letters.
+For more guidance, check out "Need to rent in NYC?
+Here's what to do before you even start looking at apartments"

 Freelance journalist and editor Evelyn Battaglia